Alaska Incorporation Services

 Do I have to file an Initial Report?

 Yes, corporations must file an Initial Report within six months of formation.
 Your Initial Report is a form that informs the State of Alaska of your corporation’s contact and ownership information.
 There’s no filing fee for this report, and you can submit online.
+Or, simply hire Northwest Registered Agent to form your Alaska corporation, and we’ll take care of filing your initial report on your business’s behalf.

 What is an Alaska Biennial Report?